bowman2001/perplexdoc/content/doc/basic/paragraph/index.md

 ## Layout

-Line height length follow the proportions of the fonts.
+Line height and length are coordinated with the proportions of the font-family Plex.
 The space between subsequent paragraphs is twice as big as the space between two lines inside a paragraph.
 On small screens it’s a little less.

 {{< mnote up=11 >}}
 In print subsequent paragraphs are sometimes separated by indenting their first line, to interrupt the reading flow as little as possible.